Collins Pond

 Getting There

-Part of the pleasure of visiting Collins Pond is the walk in from the parking lot at the Edison Memorial.
-The rough woods road climbs up over a small rise, then drops steeply down to the lake.
+Part of the pleasure of visiting Collins Pond is the walk in from the parking lot.
+Some pictures are below.

 Bonus Pictures - Ogden Mine Lake

 The Ogden Mine Lake is also in the Sparta Mountain Wildlife Management Area.
 It is approximately a mile north of the parking lot.
-No kayaking is allowed, but the lake is pretty and very wild, so worth a visit.
+No kayaking is allowed, but the lake is pretty and very wild, so worth a visit, if one is in the area.
 There is a nice view spot at the top of some cliffs on the north side of the lake.

 Warning